-On-site SEO should always be top of mind.
+On-site Search Engine Optimisation (SEO) should always be top of mind.
 As your website grows, remember that good on-site (or technical) SEO is the foundation for any successful SEO strategy.

 What should you be checking when it comes to SEO?

 - Page titles: Keep them unique and clear to help Google determine what your page is about.
-Here are some current best practices.
+Here are a few best practices.